 If you have any difficulty navigating the site,

 - visit the Student Help desk (across from Browsers Cafe on main floor, Dana Porter Library)

 - Study rooms A, B and E, plus all library group study rooms accommodate wheelchairs.

 - Aside from study room E, single study rooms in the Davis Centre Library do not accommodate wheelchairs.

 - Study room E in the Davis Centre Library, and other single and group study rooms throughout all Libraries can be booked by going to the Library's online study rooms booking page.

 - Bookings must be done ahead of time.
 Maximum booking time for study rooms A, B, and E is four hours per day per person (three hours for all other library study rooms).
 Longer times are possible with a recommendation from your AccessAbility Services advisor, or permission from library staff.

-- To obtain study room A or B keys, you must visit the Circulation desk and inform them that you are a) registered with AccessAbility Services, or b) have an LAS accommodation plan.
-If computer files show that your are not registered and/or do not have a plan, you will still be given a key, and Library staff will follow up with you in the next two business days.
+- To obtain study ATC room A or B keys, you must visit the Porter Circulation desk.
+If computer files show that your are not registered with LAS, you will be directed to contact LAS staff to become registered.

-- Return your study room A and B keys promptly to the Circulation desk at the end of your booking, so it is available for the next student.
+- Return your ATC study room A and B keys promptly to the Circulation desk at the end of your booking, so it is available for the next student.
 Failure to return the study room key may result in privileges being revoked.

-- Please report any problems with equipment or any other concerns to Library Accessibility Services via AskUs, or visit the Circulation desk if the problem is urgent.
+- Please report any problems with equipment or any other concerns to LAS via AskUs, or visit the Circulation desk if the problem is urgent.